 - On placing the cross on the east facade, the architect is able to provide ample daylight which transforms the dark space into an illuminated box.

-- Though the overall approach to the design of the church may be minimalistic, the skilful placing of light and right usage of material makes it interesting and one of his best works.
+- Though the overall approach to the design of the church may be minimalistic, the skillful placement of light and the right usage of the material makes it interesting and one of his best works.

 The Sense Of Hearing